 I do a lot of shopping at garage sales.
 I’ve probably been to hundreds of them over the years, and I’ve learned to size them up quickly to tell if a particular sale is a good one or lame one before I go sorting through everything.
 And to me, one of the biggest red flags is looking around a sale and seeing no price tags on any of the merchandise.

 You can’t have a successful garage sale if you’re driving customers away with high or unclear prices.
-To avoid this problem, you need to make all your prices apparent upfront — and those prices should be appealing enough to persuade buyers to open their wallets.
+To avoid this problem, you need to make all your prices clear upfront — and those prices should be attractive enough to persuade buyers to open their wallets.

 How to Price Merchandise at Your Garage Sale

 Every shopper loves a bargain, and that’s doubly true for garage sale shoppers.
 It’s why they’re willing to spend hours of their weekend driving for miles to take in a promising sale or scouring their local neighborhood on foot for the best deals.